 Similar to barbecues, there are different ways one can cook gumbo, especially with the varying preferences of every household in southern Louisiana.
 Cajun meals do not have tomatoes in their recipes, which is how Cajun differs from Creole cuisines.

 Off-dry Riesling and Sauvignon Blanc are some of the best whites.
 Let's not forget how andouille sausage gumbo, a specialty of Cajun cuisine, cooked with herbal elements, is more delectable with Alsatian Gewürztraminer.

 Although beer and cocktails are favorite pairs with Cajun cuisine, white vino is highly versatile and matches most Cajun dishes with the exception of oak-aged whites.
 Several red and rosé wines also pair well with Cajun cuisine in a similar fashion to sparkling wines like Champagne.

 How do you pair wine with seafood gumbo?

 Chenin Blanc is a great match for spicy seafood gumbo.
-By contrast, most French prefer pairing spiced gumbo with rosé wine than oaked Chardonnays.
-Others love matching the spiciness of seafood gumbos with Gewurztraminer, Alsatian AOC Riesling, or Pinot Blanc.
+Most French, however, prefer pairing spiced gumbo with rosé wine over-oaked Chardonnays while others love matching the spiciness of seafood gumbos with Gewurztraminer, Alsatian AOC Riesling, or Pinot Blanc.